How do cats come to be in your care?

 Yes.
 Although small animals do need lots of care they are also very independent.
 They are often kept in pairs or groups so they will have company even when you are out.

 Is it unfair to let a rabbit live alone?
-How do I introduce a new rabbit to my existing one?

 Why isn’t a standard rabbit hutch suitable for a rabbit?